Investing and financial advice

 We investigate suspected breaches of the law, issue infringement notices, ban people from providing financial services, seek civil penalties from the courts and undertake prosecutions.

-ASIC regulates investment providers, advisers and products, and through our MoneySmart website, provides guidance how to choose a financial adviser and what services a financial adviser should be offering.
+ASIC regulates investment providers, advisers and products, and through our Moneysmart website, provides guidance on choosing a financial adviser and what to expect when you work with a financial adviser.

 You can also search the financial advisers register to find out where an adviser has worked, their qualifications, training, memberships of professional bodies and what products they can advise on.